LIN3S/KnowledgeBase/README.md

 ##Theming

 To create your own theme just create a class that implements `LIN3S\KnowledgeBase\Templating\TemplateInterface` and pass it as third parameter to the Configuration class used by the command and the controller.

+Template rendering works together with the `Loader` classes.
+This class is responsible of fetching all required data to generate a page.
+The `DefaultLoader` generates an array with the menu tree, the document converted to html and the configuration class.

 ##How it works internally